 - Track your progress.

-Make the commitment to revisit the Inactive list to see how you are doing.
+12. Track your progress.
+Make the commitment to revisit the "inactive" list to see how you are doing.
 Have you taken those clients to lunch?
 Called the ones you said you would?
 Mapped out that direct mail campaign?
-Remember to stay organized, monitor every touch point, and hold yourself accountable for the steps you have planned in order to reengage.
+Are they opening your emails, clicking on your calls-to-action, filling out forms for your offer(s)?
+Stay organized, monitor every touch point, and hold yourself accountable for the steps you have planned in order to re-engage.

-With this approach, you can make sure you are leveraging a potentially powerful source of new business.
+With this approach and the accompanying techniques, you can make sure you are leveraging a potentially powerful source of new business.
 Sometimes, all it takes is a look into the past!
-Just because your previous customers haven't recently contacted you, it doesn't mean they couldn't use a second round of your products or services.
-So hop into your time machine, formulate a communication plan, and start reaching out to the ones who still make a great fit for your business.
+Just because your previous customers or prospects haven't recently contacted you, it doesn't mean they couldn't use a second round of your products or services.
+So hop into your time machine, formulate a communication plan, and start reaching out to the ones who are still a great fit for your business.